دوره 16، شماره 3 - ( 3-1404 ) جلد 16 شماره 3 صفحات 618-609 | برگشت به فهرست نسخه ها

 چکیده:

-Introduction: Targeting SMO has been a remarkable strategy in Shh-dependent cancers, especially medulloblastoma.
-In this manner, GDC-0449 or vismodegib is used as a potent SMO inhibitor with mild toxicity and high affinity.
-Thus, the main purpose of the present study was to investigate the anti-medulloblastoma efficacy of vismodegib on the DAOY medulloblastoma cell line.
+Introduction: Targeting smoothened (SMO) has been a remarkable strategy for treating sonic hedgehog (Shh)-dependent cancers, especially medulloblastoma.
+GDC-0449, also known as vismodegib, is a potent SMO inhibitor with mild toxicity and high affinity.
+Thus, this study aimed to investigate the anti-medulloblastoma efficacy of vismodegib in the DAOY medulloblastoma cell line.

-Methods: Human DAOY medulloblastoma cells were cultured in DMEM.50, 80, 100, and 150μM doses of vismodegib were used to treat cells.
-MTT, Scratch, and trypan blue assay, and also real-time polymerase chain reaction (RT-PCR) and immunofluorescence studies were performed, 24 and 48 hours post-treatment.
+Methods: Human DAOY medulloblastoma cells were cultured in Dulbecco’s Modified Eagle’s Medium (DMEM).
+50, 80, 100, and 150 μM doses of vismodegib were used to treat cells.
+3-(4,5-dimethylthiazol-2-yl)-2,5-diphenyltetrazolium bromide (MTT), scratch, and trypan blue assays, as well as real-time polymerase chain reaction (RT-PCR) and immunofluorescence studies, were performed 24 and 48 h post-treatment.

-Results: MTT and trypan blue assay showed a significant difference in viability, between the control group and treatment groups.
-Results of the scratch assay showed that in the control group, the cells managed to repair the lesion, while the scratch was disintegrated in higher doses of vismodegib.
-The expression of SMO, Gli1, and MYCN genes, as the main components of the SHH signaling pathway, had a significant reduction in the vismodegib-treated groups compared to the control group.
-Also a notable rise in the activation of metastasis-promoting genes (Bax and p53) while a reduction in metastasis-inhibiting gene (Bcl2), was observed.
+Results: The MTT and trypan blue assays showed a significant difference in viability between the control and treatment groups.
+The results of the scratch assay showed that in the control group, the cells were able to repair the lesion, while the scratch disintegrated at higher doses of vismodegib.
+The expression of SMO, Gli1, and MYCN genes, the main components of the SHH signalling pathway, was significantly reduced in the vismodegib-treated groups compared to the control group.
+Also, a notable increase in the activation of metastasis-promoting genes (Bax and p53) and a reduction in the activation of the metastasis-inhibiting gene (Bcl2) were observed.

-Conclusion: The results of the current study confirm that vismodegib is a potent inhibitor of the Shh pathway and could be used as a drug in combination with new therapeutic methods, in order to treat medulloblastoma.
+Conclusion: The results of the current study confirm that vismodegib is a potent inhibitor of the Shh pathway and may be used in combination with new therapeutic methods to treat medulloblastoma.

 نوع مطالعه: Original | موضوع مقاله: Cellular and molecular Neuroscience